 People who cannot afford or cannot find white oak in their locals can enjoy the beauty of it by making their pine lumber look like white oak.

 Below in this blog post, I will walk through the complete step-by-step process along with the right products you need to use to get the job done.

 So, let’s get into them…

-How to Make Pine to Look Like White Oak?
+How to Make Pine Look Like White Oak?

-So, before you get started here is a list of all the things you will need for this project.
+Before you start, here is a list of everything you will need for this project.